Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

-where $e$ is the electron charge, $n_{e,w} \approx \mathcal{M}_{\pm} \sqrt{6 c L_w} / \left(4 \pi e c r_s^2\right)$ is the total number density of electrons in the radiation region which is contributed by the magnetar wind, and $\mathcal{M}_{\pm}$ is the pair multiplicity of the Goldreich-Julian rate.
-The value of $\mathcal{M}_{\pm}$ for a magnetar could be very different since it highly depends on parameters (such as $P$ and $B_{\perp}$) due to the photon splitting and pair creation~\citep[e.g.,][]{Thompson_2008ApJ...688..499T,Chen_2017ApJ...844..133C}.
-The theoretical estimation of multiplicity for magnetar is $\sim 10^2 - 10^4$~\citep{Medin_2010MNRAS.406.1379M,Beloborodov_2013ApJ...762...13B}, while the young pulsar wind nebula and double pulsar studies~\citep[e.g.,][]{Sefako_2003ApJ...593.1013S,Breton_2012ApJ...747...89B} suggest $\mathcal{M}_{\pm} \sim 10^3 -10^5$~\citep{Wadiasingh_2017ApJ...839...80W}.
+where $e$ is the electron charge, $n_{e,w} \approx \mathcal{M}_{\pm} \sqrt{6 c L_w} / \left(4 \pi e c r_s^2\right)$ is the total number density of electrons in the radiation region contributed by the magnetar wind, and $\mathcal{M}_{\pm}$ is the pair multiplicity of the Goldreich-Julian rate.
+The value of $\mathcal{M}_{\pm}$ for a magnetar could be very different, because it highly depends on parameters (such as $P$ and $B_{\perp}$) due to the photon splitting and pair creation~\citep[e.g.,][]{Thompson_2008ApJ...688..499T,Chen_2017ApJ...844..133C}.
+The theoretical estimation of multiplicity for the magnetar is $\sim 10^2 - 10^4$~\citep{Medin_2010MNRAS.406.1379M,Beloborodov_2013ApJ...762...13B}, while the young pulsar wind nebula and double pulsar studies~\citep[e.g.,][]{Sefako_2003ApJ...593.1013S,Breton_2012ApJ...747...89B} suggest $\mathcal{M}_{\pm} \sim 10^3 -10^5$~\citep{Wadiasingh_2017ApJ...839...80W}.
 Here we use $\mathcal{M}_{\pm} = 10^4$ as the typical value.
-Based on the shock jump condition for a small $\sigma$ in \cite{Kennel_1984ApJ...283..710K}, the magnetic field of the shocked region is $B_{\rm bow} = 3 (1 - 4 \sigma) B_w \simeq 3 B_w$, and the Lorentz factor of the shocked region is $\gamma_f \approx \sqrt{(9 + 9 \sigma) / 8} \simeq 1$ which means that the Doppler effect is not important.
+Based on the shock jump condition for small $\sigma$ in \cite{Kennel_1984ApJ...283..710K}, the magnetic field of the shocked region is $B_{\rm bow} = 3 (1 - 4 \sigma) B_w \simeq 3 B_w$, and the Lorentz factor of the shocked region is $\gamma_f \approx \sqrt{(9 + 9 \sigma) / 8} \simeq 1,$ which means that the Doppler effect is not important.
 Based on the results in \cite{Wadiasingh_2017ApJ...839...80W}, the orbital changes with the period and the direction of the line of sight affect the luminosity by about one order of magnitude at most.
-We ignore the influence of these factors here since our later studies find that the luminosity of bow shock is relatively weak.
+We ignore the influence of these factors here, because our studies (as shown in Sect.~\ref{sect:lcandsp} and Sect.~\ref{sect:param}) find that the luminosity of a bow shock is relatively weak.